Arccotangent/numberrain/doc/scripting/GUIDE.md

 `ADD 2 2;` - Add 2 + 2 and store the sum (4) in the result register.

-`ASSIGN sum;` - Assign the value in the result register into a variable called `sum`.
+`ASSIGN sum; # store result in variable called sum` - Assign the value in the result register into a variable called `sum`.
+Everything after the `#` is a comment and thus ignored.

-`PRINT sum;` - Print the value stored in `sum`.
+`PRINT sum; # print value stored in sum` - Print the value stored in `sum`.
+Like the previous line, everything after the `#` is a comment and thus ignored.

 `END;` - End the script.
-Everything after an `END` instruction is ignored.
+Everything in the file after an `END` instruction is ignored.

 ## Developing Your Own Scripts

 Read the below information, then read the documentation in `doc/scripting/preoperations` and `doc/scripting/operations` as needed.

 ### Parts of a Script